akka/akka-http/docs/src/main/paradox/scala/http/client-side/websocket-support.md

 the server returned a regular HTTP response, or fail if the connection fails with an exception.

 @@@ note
-The `Flow` that is returned by this method can only be materialized once.
+The @unidoc[Flow] that is returned by this method can only be materialized once.
 For each request a new flow must be acquired by calling the method again.
 @@@